I was asked this question today relating to under 2s in a toddler group, but my answer could apply to any group or home situation.

 2. Repeat stories.
 Share the same story multiple times, sometimes in the same session as they love repeating things!

 3. Use physical things to help tell the story and let them hold and play with them both during and after the story.
-You could use toys as characters and / or props.
+You could use toys as characters and/or props.
 They don’t have to be Bible characters.
 I once did ‘Jesus at Peppa Pigs house’ for the story of the man lowered through the roof.
 You could also do a story sack, with 3-5 items linked with things in the story.
-Think texture, smell, sound, even taste as well as what they look like.
+Think texture, smell, sound, and even taste as well as what they look like.

 4. Get feedback from parents and the team and watch the children.
 Some will show a response then and there, for others it may be later or in a completely different setting.
 I’ve had my children repeat back parts of a story to me six months after I shared it with them, so don’t stop because you don’t see what’s happening inside them.